krux02/opengl-sandbox/README.md

 When for some reason the module `nre` does not work (`pcre` not found) this switch disables it.
 Regular expressions are used to parse shader compiler errors.
-Without them the compiler error message is still printed, but properly parsed messages are nicer.
+Without them the compiler error message is still printed, but properly parsed messages are nicer for development.

 # requirements (important for owners of computers from Apple)